TheBestTvarynka/tbt/content/posts/how-rdp-scard-logon-works/index.md

 }
 ```

-Essentially, it means that if someone knows the user's password, they can decrypt the AsRep encrypted part, extract a session key, and decrypt-and-extract all other sequential keys in the Kerberos authentication (e.g. TGS exchange session key).
+Essentially, it means that if someone knows the user's password, they can decrypt the `AsRep` encrypted part, extract a session key, and decrypt-and-extract all other sequential keys in the Kerberos authentication (e.g. TGS exchange session key).

 Thus, always enforce a strong password policy :upside_down_face:.
 However, I am not here to discuss Kerberos attack vectors and vulnerabilities.
 So, what is different in the scard-based logon?

 During the scard-based logon, the AS exchange session key is derived using the [the Diffie-Hellman Key Exchange](https://datatracker.ietf.org/doc/html/rfc4556#section-3.2.3.1).
-PKINIT also defined the [Public Key Encryption](https://datatracker.ietf.org/doc/html/rfc4556#section-3.2.3.2) but I haven't seen it in action ever.
+PKINIT also defines the [Public Key Encryption](https://datatracker.ietf.org/doc/html/rfc4556#section-3.2.3.2) but I haven't seen it in action ever.
 I always see the Diffie-Hellman Key Exchange in the Wireshark capture of the `mstsc`.

 > [Diffie–Hellman (DH) key exchange](https://en.wikipedia.org/wiki/Diffie%E2%80%93Hellman_key_exchange) is a mathematical method of securely generating a symmetric cryptographic key over a public channel.